natharyan/Astronomia/README.md

 ## Note:
-In this version, all the data is stored locally on your computer.
+In this version all the data are stored locally on your computer.
 Hence you have to change the following code in the **main.py** file to match with your MySQL database server.

 ```python
 conn = conn = dat.connect(